 #2 Denver International Airport (DIA)

-While Dallas-Fort Worth may be much smaller than the two biggest airports, it is still so big, it even has its own ZIP code and Postal Service city designation.
+Dallas/Fort Worth may be much smaller than the two biggest airports, but it is still so big, it has its own ZIP code and Postal Service city designation.

 #5 Orlando International Airport (MCO)